Sign In / Sign Out

 - Map and Locations

-Editor’s note: This is part of a series of profiles for fall 2019 commencement.
+Editor's note: This story is part of a series of profiles of outstanding spring 2020 graduates.

 John Butler is not your typical graduating college student.